DHTMLX/docs-spreadsheet/docs/api/spreadsheet_afterstylechange_event.md

 ### Description

-@short: fires after the style of a cell is changed
+@short: Fires after the style of a cell is changed

 ### Usage